gradejs/gradejs/CONTRIBUTING.md

 - Select `Worker environment` option.
 - Type the newly created application name (`gradejs-public`).
 - Specify an environment name: `gradejs-public-worker`.
-Leave the domain and description name fileds blank.
+Leave the domain and description name fields blank.
 - Select the latest version of Node.js 16 managed platform on Amazon Linux 2.
 The version minimal required version is 5.5.1.
 - Use the sample application code and click on the `Configure more options` button.
 - Select the `Custom configuration` configuration preset.